 A call to action on SIM training now!

-We need to improve our SIM training completion rates to demonstrate we have a fully-trained workforce.
+We all need to complete our SIM training and demonstrate we have a fully-trained workforce.

 The provision of Information Management and Security and GDPR Training is one of the key tools we have to develop the awareness and knowledge of all our staff and enhance the security of our University.

-You can access all the new polices here: Security and Information Management Policies.
+You can access all the relevant polices here: Security and Information Management Policies.

 In response to regulatory requirements to have a fully trained workforce and the wider security needs of our University, we have extended our staff Information Management and Security and GDPR Training.

 The two existing 'Foundation' training modules are now reinforced by seven additional 'Standard' modules.
-These additional modules are available to us through an existing service contract and, while the content is not perfect, it improves our overall security and information management training provision.
-Some specialist training for those working with sensitive data or protected groups will also be added.
+These additional modules are available to us through an existing service contract and, while the content is not perfect, they significantly improve the scope and depth of our security and information management training provision.
+Some specialist training for those working with sensitive data or protected groups will also be added in due course.
 The full list of nine modules is here and can be accessed directly from these links: